Museum of Chelmsford

 Refreshments

-A visit to Museum of Chelmsford isn't complete without a stop at the Hive cafe offering a delicious selection of coffees, cakes, and lunches, perfect for a refreshing break after exploring the exhibits.
+A visit to the Museum of Chelmsford isn't complete without a stop at the Hive cafe offering a delicious selection of coffees, cakes, and lunches, perfect for a refreshing break after exploring the exhibits.

 Visitor information